 Heart Racing or Palpitating After Eating Sugar

 Experiencing a racing heart or heart palpitations after eating sugar can be scary, especially during pregnancy.
-As mentioned above, consuming a large amount of sugar can cause a quick rise and fall in your blood sugar levels, which can also cause this symptom.
+As mentioned above, excessive sugar intake can cause a quick rise and fall in your blood sugar levels, which can also cause this symptom.

 Conversely, when your blood sugar is low, it can also contribute to heart palpitations or flutters (source: Harvard Medical School).

-If you experience heart palpitations regularly, it is important to bring it up with your physician as it could be a sign of a heart condition, though this is unlikely.
+If you experience heart palpitations regularly, it is important to bring it up with your physician as it could be a sign of heart disease, though this is unlikely.

 Feeling Tired or Exhausted After Eating Sugar During Pregnancy

-You may notice that sometimes after eating sugar, you suddenly feel tired and exhausted.
+You may notice that sometimes after consumption of sugar, you suddenly feel tired and exhausted.
 This side effect is likely related to a sugar crash that leaves you feeling dizzy, shaky, and tired.

 Some examples of meals and snacks that will help keep your blood sugar stable inlude:

 - Cheese, whole grain crackers, almonds